OutSystems/docs-product/src/develop/ui/patterns/web/responsive/loadonvisible.md

 # Load on Visible

 You can use the Load on Visible UI Pattern to enhance the speed of your application as well as improve user experience.
-Using this UI pattern,  information is loaded onto the page only when it is visible.
+Using this UI pattern,  information is loaded onto the page only when it is visible to the user.
 For example, instead of loading all text and images onto a page at once, they only appear when the user scrolls down the page and the information/image becomes visible.

 **How to use the Load on Visible UI Pattern**